How to Play Blindfold Chess Online: Platforms, Tips, and Drills

 Most general chess platforms offer blindfold as a toggle.
 Pieces hidden, notation visible.
 That is useful for casual play but limited for training.
 You get no progressive drills, no tracking of which patterns cause errors, and no feedback on coordinate accuracy.

 Dark Squares is built specifically for blindfold progression.
 Exercises scale from basic square naming through full blindfold games, with metrics that surface your weak spots.
-See the blindfold training path for the full curriculum.
+The structured training journey sequences every drill in order, and the learn how to play blindfold chess path wraps it all together.
+For a daily plan you can follow, see our blindfold chess practice routines.
+And if you want the full drill progression behind it, our progressive chess visualization drills walk through every skill from square colors to full blindfold games.

 If you prefer a generic platform, combine its blindfold toggle with dedicated drill time on a training tool.
 You need both the practice environment and the structured exercises.